AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

 -----

-In this chapter, we will introduce `Solidity` function output, including returning multiple values, named returns, and reading full and part of return values using destructuring assignments.
+In this chapter, we will introduce `Solidity` function output, including returning multiple values, named returns, and reading full or part of return values using destructuring assignments.

 ## Return values (return and returns)
 There are two keywords related to function output: `return` and `returns`: